10 shocking things guys wish girls knew

 Arnie, a jokester, has a theory of his own: “I think girls are just different.
 You’re raised to let your feelings out, even if they’re bad.
-I’ve never seen a guy friend cry, but I’ve seen a chick fall apart because some dude she liked didn’t pick her for his volleyball team in phys ed.
-That’s dumb.”
+I’ve never seen a guy friend cry, but I’ve seen a chick fall apart because some dude she liked didn’t pick her for his volleyball team in phys ed.”

 We’re not here to tell you how to act.
 Just tuck it in the back of your mind that all the boys we surveyed agree that girls could mellow out a little.
 Let’s have a round of baby-claps for that, please.

-“Girls are always passing notes around in class, and it’s just so friggin’ dumb,” says Joey.
+“Girls are always passing notes around or texting each other in class, and it’s just so friggin’ dumb,” says Joey.
 “Or they’ll look right at me, then whisper to each other and laugh.
 Do they want me to think they’re talking about me? ’Cause I do.
 And if it’s really true and they are talking about me, then that’s just lame.”

 Rude is the word, actually, Joey.
 Whispering, especially with the cupped hand at your girl’s ear, is just so third grade.
 And gossip?
 “When I hear one girl talk trash about another girl, it’s like I can’t believe it,” says Dominick, “like I’m in a bad movie about how mean girls are.
 If I heard my friends were talking about me like that, I’d transfer schools.”